-Historical views and important voices from other continents, and key theological
+Historical views and important voices from other continents, and key theological breakthroughs in the contemporary theology of mission for the global church.
+3 credit hours

 DM-G609 Social Holiness in the Wesleyan Tradition

 Formative influence of John Wesley on moral insight and authority for Christians in the Wesleyan Tradition.
 3 credit hours